mikrono/tModLoaderWiki_kr_ko/Update-Migration-Guide.md

 })
 ```

-* `RecipeAvailable`: write your code as a method for the condition constructor within `AddCondition` (You find more about it in ExampleRecipes, aswell as how to use vanilla conditions):
+* `RecipeAvailable`: write your code as a method for `AddCondition` (You find more about it in ExampleRecipes, aswell as how to use vanilla conditions):
 ```cs
 var conditionDescription = NetworkText.FromKey("Mods.MyMod.MyConditionKey"); //You are encouraged to localize your conditions properly (it would be <MyConditionKey: My Condition> in the localization file).
 If you don't want that, use NetworkText.FromLiteral("My Condition")
 .AddCondition(conditionDescription , recipe => {